andrebrowne/tour-of-bonds/README.md

-# Tour Of Bonds
+# Tour Of Bonds Lab

-Sample Angular app based on the tour of heros for labs.
+Sample Angular app based on the tour of heros for an Angular Lab.

+_NOTE:_ To share progress with other developers working on the lab fork this repo and clone your fork.
+This will allow you to execute `git push`.

 ## Installation